reachjainrahul/testrepo/docs/developers-guide.md

 In a KinD cluster, we can attach debug running containers as described [here](https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/).

 you must used kubectl version 1.18 or later.
-For instance, the folowing command attaches a busybox into antrea-plus-cloud-controllers namespace.
+For instance, the following command attaches a busybox into antrea-plus-cloud-controllers namespace.
  ```bash
 kubectl debug -it antrea-plus-cloud-controller-59b4fc6bbf-kdqd2  --image=busybox -n antrea-plus-system --target=antrea-plus-cloud-controller